MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-ring-deployment-group-policy-network-share.md

 > [!NOTE]
 > Security intelligence update (SIU) is equivalent to signature updates, which is the same as definition updates.

-### Create a UNC share for security intelligence and platform updates
+### Create a UNC share for security intelligence

-Set up a network file share (UNC/mapped drive) to download security intelligence and platform updates from the MMPC site by using a scheduled task.
+Set up a network file share (UNC/mapped drive) to download security intelligence from the MMPC site by using a scheduled task.

 1. On the system on which you want to provision the share and download the updates, create a folder to which you will save the script.